zeel2910/position-app/README.md

 This project is a template for creating your positioning web application/game.

+This project was created using [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).

-This project uses the following frameworks and libraries:
+This project uses the following frameworks and libraries, click the links for their documentations:

 1. [SvelteKit](https://kit.svelte.dev/docs/introduction): framework
 2. [TailwindCSS](https://tailwindcss.com/): CSS but (much) easier to use